Sponberg Lecture Series

 with Dr. Vincent Phillip Muñoz, University of Notre Dame

-Dr. Muñoz divided his lecture into three parts.
+Dr. Vincent Phillip Muñoz, Tocqueville Professor of Political Science and Law at the University of Notre Dame and a Distinguished Visiting Professor at the University of Texas at Austin, divided his lecture into three parts.
 The first two parts focused on two leading and competing visions of the separation of Church and State and religious freedom in America today.
 The final part presented his insights on Christianity and religious freedom.

 The lecture concluded with a response by the Hon.
 Edith Jones, Fifth Circuit Court of Appeals, and a question-and-answer period with Dr. Muñoz, the Hon.
 Edith Jones and the Rev. Jordan Hylden.